 Newsletter and Bulletin:

 This committee gathers news, edits and types it to produce a monthly publication that includes the official minutes of Monthly Meeting for Worship for Business and a monthly calendar.
 Newsletters are distributed by email, regular mail, or to individuals living at Foxdale Village.
 Weekly bulletins are prepared by the Meeting secretary and distributed by email and at the meeting house.

 Nominating (must be a member):

 This group seeks to fill positions on other Meeting committees through a spiritually based process of careful discernment.
 Its goal is to match willing representatives to the tasks and duties of our religious community, while bearing in mind the good of the Meeting, the committees, and the individual.
-Committee meets as needed.
-Members serve two years and may serve two additional years.
 (The Worship and Ministry Committee appoints two members each year.)

 Darlene Clark, supervisor

 The personnel committee shall be appointed by the Nominating Committee and shall consist of the following members of committees, in consultation with committee clerks: